-Long-term Development of Air Quality 2020
+Long-term Development of Air Quality 2021

-Have a look at our overview of how Berlin’s air quality has developed over the past 45 years – illustrated by maps and tables.
+Take a look at our overview of how Berlin’s air quality has developed over the past 45 years – illustrated by maps and tables.